How E-Commerce Inventory Forecasting Can Reduce Costs

 - Pricing changes.

 For some products, these calculations are relatively easy.
 For example, if you are selling computers or technology, new models come out every 8-12 months, and you will have to refresh inventory and get rid of old stock by that date.
 On the other hand, some products have a much longer life cycle.
 For example, kitchen utensils almost never go out of style, which will enable you to stock them for years or even decades.
 However, public perception changes.
 Where bright green might be hip one year bright blue might be popular the next, completely changing sales trends.

 This forecasting method can also help you to make good decisions when placing orders.
 For example, if you know that product costs are set to drop, you can reduce your current order to the bare minimum.
 If you know that costs are set to go up, you can order several turns worth if storage and management costs don't exceed the increase in price.
 And, if you know that a product is on its way ‘out’, you can get rid of your inventory before it becomes dead stock.

 Qualitative forecasting can help you to control your market demand and pricing.
 If you know that the market is saturated and there is a surplus, you can lower prices to increase sales.
 If you know that you are the only supplier, and you cannot keep your product in stock, you can raise your prices to meet market demand.

 Putting Inventory Forecasting to Work

-Once you know how to forecast your inventory, you can put it to work to optimize your inventory levels and reduce costs.
+Once you know how to forecast your inventory, you can put it to work to improve your inventory reports, optimize your inventory levels, and help reduce costs.
 To get this right, you must understand what your goals are: